Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 All signs are pointing toward the same conclusion: now is the right time to develop a fintech application.

-Who Needs AI in Fintech
+Who needs AI in fintech

 • Investment.
 Robo-advisors are managing over $4.6 trillion in assets worldwide.
 And innovative platforms like Vinovest create alternative investment channels.

 • Productivity.
-AI-based software that improves data processing or takes over clerical tasks (e.g. invoicing) has a wide range of applications and a proven track record.
+AI-based software that improves data processing or takes over clerical tasks (e.g., invoicing) has a wide range of applications and a proven track record.

 • Customer service.
 AI- and ML-powered chatbots both help customers and decrease costs for businesses.
-In fact, by 2023 they are expected to save banks up to $7.3 billion worldwide.

-The hottest examples are:
+The hottest examples of AI in fintech products are:

 • Axyon AI.
 This Italian company offers IRIS, an investment management platform.
 They count Microsoft, IBM, and Nvidia among their partners and offer their services to hedge funds, commodity traders, and asset managers.
 Axyon has received €1.6 million ($1.77 million) in funding from venture capitalists and European Union grants.

 • Forwardlane.
-Forwardlane provides an AI-powered financial analytics system that integrates with a CRM and offers advice on client relations.
+Forwardlane provides an AI-powered financial analytics system that integrates with CRMs and offers advice on client relations.
 It includes natural language processing (NLP) algorithms and targets primarily brokers and asset management firms.
 Forwardlane is partnered with Salesforce, Thomson Reuters, and Microsoft Dynamics.
 The company has received $8.6 million in venture capital.

 • Token Metrics.
-This company positions itself as “Bloomberg for crypto” and it shows — Token Metrics even has its own series of financial TV shows.
-But its main offering is an AI-powered analytics platform for the cryptocurrency market.
+This company positions itself as “the Bloomberg for crypto” and it shows — Token Metrics even has its own series of financial TV shows.
+But its main offering is an platform for the cryptocurrency market blending big data and fintech.
 Token Metrics got $4.5 million in investment from venture funds and equity crowdfunding.

 • AiDA.
 This Singapore-based company focuses primarily on insurance, helping the underwriters process claims, prevent fraud, and provide better customer service.
 It has received an undisclosed amount of venture funding from some high-profile investors, including MasterCard.

-• Active.Ai.
+• Active.ai.
 This company creates advanced chatbots for financial services companies.
 It counts Visa and TATA Bank among its customers and offers tailored solutions for insurance, B2B/B2C banking, and capital markets.
-Active.Ai got almost $15 million in venture capital over 6 rounds.
+Active.ai got almost $15 million in venture capital over 6 rounds.

 The boom in AI-based fintech continues, partially because there is still a place for new players.